What’s the Difference? An Extended Warranty vs. Car Repair Insurance

 - Swapping out a defective camshaft in a Dodge Caravan can run up to $1,661.

 What’s an Extended Car Warranty?

-However, while you can often purchase an extended warranty right from your automaker (though your factory coverage may still have to be active), you can also find help in vehicle service contracts (VSCs).
-Vehicle service contracts, sometimes referred to as extended warranties, act as an extended warranty from your automaker but are issued from third-party providers like us at Endurance.
+However, while you can often purchase an extended warranty right from your automaker (though your factory coverage may still have to be active), you can also find help in vehicle service contracts (VSCs) or auto protection plans.
+Vehicle service contracts act as an extended warranty from your automaker but are issued from third-party providers like us at Endurance.
 But, regardless of what you may call them, a vehicle service contract protects against unexpected repairs and expenses after the manufacturer’s warranty expires and those not covered by your car insurance or car repair insurance.

 Car owners concerned about surprise repair bills often ask, “are extended car warranties worth it?”
 And for many, the answer is yes.
 For example, a vehicle service contract from Endurance offers numerous advantages, including:

 - Flexibility: While no VSC can give you complete coverage like a bumper-to-bumper factory warranty, you can still find comprehensive plans that protect vital components like the engine and transmission.
 The Endurance team will also work with you to find the perfect plan to fit your needs and budget, helping to ensure you get the coverage (and peace of mind) you’re looking for.

 - Convenience: An Endurance protection plan lets you choose where you’ll have covered repairs performed, meaning you can go to your certified repair facility or ASE Certified mechanic of choice.